Data Viz

 “A code is legally the worst building you can build without going to jail,” Pless explains.
 “These strategies can pave the way for code development,” he says, but it takes several years for suggestions to make their way into official building codes.
 The guide is focused on achieving significant energy consumption reduction, but David Moore, the communications director for Architecture 2030, a non-profit that promotes energy-efficient, sustainable urban design, says that there’s potential to go further.

-net-zero buildings, and the technology is available to support us in that,” Moore wrote in an email.
+“The technical challenges have been solved - we know how to build net-zero buildings, and the technology is available to support us in that,” Moore wrote in an email.
 “If the entire grid were carbon neutral, then all building operations that ran on electricity would be carbon neutral,” he explained.

 Fossil fuels still drive most of the electricity generation in the U.S., so Moore emphasizes that building more efficient buildings is a key part of meeting greenhouse gas emission targets laid out in the UN Paris Climate Agreement.
 Most of the solutions the organization promotes are feasible with existing technology, but an “education gap” might be a reason why design and technical strategies aren’t being implemented in new construction or renovations of older buildings.